ionic-enterprise/tutorials-and-demos-vue/README.md

 - `android`: Load the package in Android Studio for deploying to a device or simulator.
 - `ios`: Load the package in Xcode for deploying to a device or simulator.

 Use the `--filter` option to specify a package.
-For example, if you are interested in running `tea-taster` use any of the following commands:
+For example, if you are interested in running `demo-tea-taster` use any of the following commands:

-- `pnpm --filter tea-taster dev`
+- `pnpm --filter demo-tea-taster dev`
-- `pnpm --filter tea-taster android`
+- `pnpm --filter demo-tea-taster android`
-- `pnpm --filter tea-taster ios`
+- `pnpm --filter demo-tea-taster ios`

 For more advanced uses of the Ionic or Capacitor CLIs you can also change to the package's directory and run them from there.

 ## Development Workflow

 To develop any if the projects within the mono-repo, use the `--filter` option with a couple of standard scripts.
-For example, to work on the `tea-taster` demo, open a couple of terminal sessions and run the following commands:
+For example, to work on the `demo-tea-taster` demo, open a couple of terminal sessions and run the following commands:

-- `pnpm --filter tea-taster dev`
+- `pnpm --filter demo-tea-taster dev`
-- `pnpm --filter tea-taster test:dev`
+- `pnpm --filter demo-tea-taster test:dev`

 ## Credentials

 Some of these applications use live backend APIs that require a login.
 In such cases, unless you have been given your own credentials, please use the following:

 - **email:** `test@ionic.io`
 - **password:** `Ion54321`